 When you own an item you really treasure and that has carried you through many seasons, you want it to last for as long as possible.
 But sadly many clothes are not made to last in our current fast-fashion climate, and you'll soon find yourself out of pocket and without your favourite item if you don't invest time and care into your wardrobe.

-Fortunately, there are a few simple steps you can incorporate into your wardrobe maintenance routine to preserve the quality of your clothes, keep them out of landfill, and even help you spend less.
+Fortunately, there are a few simple steps you can incorporate into your wardrobe maintenance routine to increase the lifespan of your clothes, keep them out of landfill, and even help you spend less.
 Follow these 5 steps to enjoy your clothes for many years to come.
 Here's how to increase the lifespan of your clothes.

 Washing at lower temperatures with a gentle and natural laundry detergent like our Signature detergent can keep your everyday items looking and feeling their best.
 We also recommend sorting your laundry into whites, lights, delicates, and darks, to preserve the colour of your clothes and stop materials from snagging.